divercefi/whitepaper/README.md

 Especially in the short term, the increasing listing of portfolios, the growing network effects, and the market demand should lead to a rapid price appreciation of *EASY*.
 The majority of the initial supply should also be issued at the beginning to match the rapid growth of CryptoEasy.
 In the long term, and over time by design, the tokeneconomics should lead to stable prices aligned with the growing maturity of the overall digital asset market.

-Regarding valuations based on underyling direct investments, CryptoEasy plans to build one or multiple Security Tokens backed by underlying portfolios where regulated partners will invest on behalf of their investors.
+Regarding valuations based on underlying direct investments, CryptoEasy plans to build one or multiple Security Tokens backed by underlying portfolios where regulated partners will invest on behalf of their investors.
 Both tokens will be separated in usage and function.

-##### Distribution (WIP)
+##### Supply and Distribution (WIP)

-The total Initial supply of *EASY* tokens will be provided upfront to provide transparency on token distribution and enforce scarcity of supply. *EASY* tokens will be initially issued to users/ investors via an Initial Decentralized Exchange Offering (IDO), direct private sales at discount price, as well as airdrops, to reward our most active and engaged supporters.
+The **total Initial supply** of *EASY* tokens will be provided upfront to provide transparency on token distribution and enforce scarcity of supply. *EASY* tokens will be initially issued to users/ investors via an **Initial Decentralized Exchange Offering (IDO)**, direct private sales at discount price, as well as airdrops, to reward our most active and engaged supporters.
 The initial total supply of *EASY* tokens will be determined before the IDO.
 The remaining *EASY* tokens will follow two modes of distribution.
 The first mode will oversee the token distributed to team members, advisors, equity investors, exchanges, etc. following a 3-year vesting schedule.
 The second mode will follow the staking mechanism so that *EASY* are emitted progressively over time either by pre-determined pool staking (e.g., 10% APY) or later via "Proof-of-Return" portfolio staking mechanism.

+We propose the following token price and **supply** (see ***Table 2*** in Appendix for details)

+- Total initial supply set at **6M** tokens
+- IDO supply of **1.5M** tokens with a price set at **0.2$**
+- Expected dollar amount raised through the IDO of **300K$**

-We propose the following token distribution of the **total initial supply**:
+We propose the following token **distribution** of the total initial supply (see ***Table 3* **in Appendix for details)

-- 55% via staking (either via "Proof-of-Return" portfolio staking or direct staking)
+- **45%** via staking (either via "Proof-of-Return" portfolio staking or direct staking)
-- 45% initial offering via:
+- **35%** initial offering via:
-  - 24% for IDO
-  - 10% for team and advisors (3-year progressive vesting schedule)
+  - 25% for IDO and listing on [QuipuSwap](https://quipuswap.com/swap)
-  - 6% for private sales (following lockup period or vesting schedule)
+  - 10% for private sales (following lockup period and vesting schedule)
-  - 5% for business development (e.g., exchange listings) and marketing activities (e.g., Airdrops)
+- **10%** for business development (e.g., exchange listings, strategic partnerships) and marketing activities (e.g., Airdrops) - (following lockup period and 3-year vesting schedule)
+- **10%** for team and advisors (following lockup period and 3-year vesting schedule)

 **Direct staking** will be offered before the launch of CryptoEasy portfolio staking to reward early investors, assure price stability, and generate enough supply to cover the rapid growth of listed portfolios in the Portfolio Dashboard Explorer.